ricemily/TTT3/README.md

 third attempt using git to store tic tac toe game

 Program: Tick Tack Toe AI
 Author:  Emily Rice
-Purpose:  demonstrating programming skills to 8th light Program File: TTtoe_original
+Purpose:  demonstrate programming skills to 8th light
+Program File: TTtoe_original

 Description:  The goal of this project is a to create a tic tac toe program with artificial intelligence so that the computer will win whenever possible and at the least tie.
 It is written in Java and has a graphical interface.